C-Collamar/8-Puzzle-Solver/README.md

   </tr>
 </table>

-Notes: While A* performs well even on the worst case, the program crashes before the [BFS function][1] completes due to its memory-hogging nature.
+Note: While A* performs well even on the worst case, the program crashes before the [BFS function][1] completes due to its memory-hogging nature.
 Tested as a 32-bit executable running on a 64-bit Windows® 7 OS with Intel® Core™ i5 and 8 GB RAM.

 ## Compilation
 On Windows, compile and run using the following commands